triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 Disclaimer: nothing here is supported and this is all about a research project.

+This document is about the normal SYCL single-source compilation flow.
+There is also another document about the [C++20 non-single source Vitis IP mode compilation flow](GettingStartedXilinxFPGAIPBlockDesign.md).

 We assume you have an AMD/Xilinx FPGA U200 Alveo board but it might work with another board too.